 Ipsos MORI will send an experienced, trained Study Administrator to administer the questionnaires.
 They will explain to pupils what the survey is about and how to fill in the questionnaire and will collect the questionnaires at the end of the session.
 Alternatively, schools can choose to administer the survey themselves and we will send guidance and the materials by post to do this.
 Our Study Administrators will liaise with you and your staff to find the best time to do this whilst causing minimal disruption to the school day.

 Will we be informing parents about the study?

-Ipsos MORI will provide a letter for parents which the school must send to parents before the survey session.
+Ipsos MORI will provide a letter for parents (available soon) which the school must send to parents before the survey session.
 Parents will be given information about the study and on how they can withdraw their child from taking part, if they wish.

 Will the school be judged on the results?

 No. No one outside Ipsos MORI will know which schools took part and the questions do not assess the school in any way.

 The findings from the survey will be written up in a report, which is planned to be published on the NHS Digital website in summer 2022.
 Pupils’ answers will be combined with more than 10,000 other people's answers and only anonymous data will be reported, so they will not identify any schools, pupils or local authorities that take part.
 The results will be presented in statistical reports including breakdowns by age, gender and ethnicity in a way in which no individual child or school can be identified.
 This data file will be added to the UK Data Service, which is a website that holds data for hundreds of the UK’s most important research studies.
 Researchers will be able to look at the data but they will not be able to identify which schools or pupils have taken part in the study.

 Previous national level results can be found here: https://digital.nhs.uk/data-and-information/publications/statistical/smoking-drinking-and-drug-use-among-young-people-in-england